 In the Western world, it’s now the holiday season.
 But why?
 Here’s a hint: It’s not because of Jesus’s birthday.
-It’s because this is when (In the Northern Hemisphere) the sun’s angle is shallowest, resulting in short days and long nights culminating in the winter solstice on December 21 when the nights are shortest of all.
+It’s because this is when (in the Northern Hemisphere) the sun’s angle is shallowest, resulting in short days and long nights culminating in the winter solstice on December 21 when the nights are longest of all.

 Ancient, agricultural peoples lived and died by the sun, so it makes sense that celebrations in honor of the winter solstice and the renewal it represents are observed across the world.
 Some are modest in scope, but for a rollicking good time, the ancient Greeks would attend the Haloea, the winter solstice Festival of Poseidon.

 The Feast of Poseidon was celebrated across ancient Greece.
 There was some regional variation, but no matter where you were, it was epic.
 The festival was a time of all-out, no-holds-barred debauchery.
 Animals were sacrificed.
 Both men and women participated, often, uh, together.